Maryland Court Records

 What is a Felony in Maryland?

-- First degree murder: Life imprisonment or the death sentence.
+- First-degree murder: Life imprisonment or the death sentence.

 - Rape in the first degree: Minimum sentence of 25 years in jail and up to life imprisonment.